 Fiona is an artist who works through the medium of ceramics.
 Work from The Angel's Share can be purchased or commissioned in particular colour ways.
 Commission information, samples, price list and commission lead times available on request.

 Fiona's free standing ceramic and crystocal plinth assemblages, are named The Angel’s Share, an industry term for the portion of whisky lost in evaporation in the cask barrel.
-Here however, the phrase is a metaphor for the poetics of the temporal soul.
+Here however, the phrase is a metaphor for the poetics of the temporal soul as described by Gaston Bachelard.

 The assemblage’s composition, colour and rhythm are informed by Italian Renaissance painting; Duccio di Buoninsegna’s (d.1319), Maesta, in Siena and Giotto’s (d.1337), Padua, Scrovegni Chapel frescoes.
 Joseph Cornell's assemblages also have their place.